Team-D-13/Quanta/Readme.md

 {Upkeep}:    Upkeep is triggered at the start of your turn with the same timing as your draw and quanta gain.

-Exert:       A card can be exerted to activate an effect if not exerted.
-Exerted cards are restored at the start of your turn.
+Exert:       Effects with this callback...exert the card.
+Cards un-exert at the start of your turn.
+It is wise to remember that attacking also exerts, and that units without [swift] cannot exert on the turn they are played.